Reviewed 21 July 2017

-We arrive in Tintagel where we settle into our B&B, and go for an extremely delicious dinner at the Wellington Hotel.
+We arrive in Tintagel where we settle into our B&B.

 We start the day in the amazing town of Tintagel as the tide reveals one of the most magical places, where it is said Merlin himself worked and initiated druids, we will bravely clamber into ‘Merlin's Cave’ where we will do a visualization.
 As we emerge from the darkness of the cave, we will look up towards Tintagel Castle, which is perched on the cliffs above the cave.

 Then we walk back into the little village and have a taste of Cornwall for lunch - if you haven’t had a pasty in Cornwall you haven’t had a pasty.
 In the afternoon, we will explore the delightful landscape of Fairies and Gnomes through the woodland of Rocky Valley, where we will discover the Bronze Age Labyrinths next to the river.
 These are over 3500 years old and are found amongst the ruins of an old mill, said to be built on the grounds of a wise women’s college.